-- Section 99.012, F.S. defines candidate restrictions: - No person may qualify as a candidate for more than one public office, whether federal, state, district, county, or municipal, if the terms or any part thereof run concurrently with each other. - No officer may qualify as a candidate for another state, district, county, or municipal public office if the terms or any part thereof run concurrently with each other without resigning from the office him or her presently holds. - The resignation is irrevocable. - The written resignation must be submitted at least 10 days prior to the first day of qualifying for the office he or she intends to seek. - The resignation must be effective no later than the earlier of the following dates:
+- > No person may qualify as a candidate for more than one public office, whether federal, state, district, county, or municipal, if the terms or any part thereof run concurrently with each other. - > No officer may qualify as a candidate for another state, district, county, or municipal public office if the terms or any part thereof run concurrently with each other without resigning from the office he or she presently holds. - The resignation is irrevocable. - The written resignation must be submitted at least 10 days prior to the first day of qualifying for the office he or she intends to seek. - The resignation must be effective no later than the earlier of the following dates: - The date the officer would take office, if elected; or - The date the officer's successor is required to take office.

-- The date the officer would take office, if elected; or - The date the officer's successor is required to take office. - A person who is a subordinate officer, deputy sheriff, or police officer must resign effective upon qualifying pursuant to this chapter if the person is seeking to qualify for a public office that is currently held by an officer who has authority to appoint, employ, promote, or otherwise supervise that person and who has qualified as a candidate for reelection to that office.
+A person who is a subordinate officer, deputy sheriff, or police officer must resign effective upon qualifying pursuant to this chapter if the person is seeking to qualify for a public office that is currently held by an officer who has authority to appoint, employ, promote, or otherwise supervise that person and who has qualified as a candidate for reelection to that office.